AlexmagToast/LinuxCNC_ArduinoConnector/README.md

 This is a special Feature for rotary Selector Switches.
 Instead of loosing one Pin per Selection you can turn your Switch in a Potentiometer by soldering 10K resistors between the Pins and connecting the Selector Pin to an Analog Input.
 The Software will divide the Measured Value and create Hal Pins from it.
 This way you can have Selector Switches with many positions while only needing one Pin for it.

-# 1  binary encoded Selector Switch input / absolute encoder
+# 1  binary encoded Selector Switch input
 Some rotary Selector Switches work with Binary Encoded Positions.
 The Software Supports Encoders with 32 Positions. (this could be more if requested)
 For each Bit one Pin is needed.
 So for all 32 Positions 5 Pins are needed = 1,2,4,8,16 If this feature is enabled, 32 Hal Pins will be created in LinuxCNC.